MrBigoudi/PetitCCompiler/HOWTO.md

 $ make compiler
 ```

 This will build a `main.exe` in the `bin` directory.
-However, to make things more usable, a link `petitCCompiler.exe` to this executable is created in the `compiler` directory.
+However, to make things more usable, a link `petitc` to this executable is created in the `compiler` directory.
 To see how to use the so build compiler check [this section](#How-to-use-the-compiler).

 ### Run automated tests